Valerie Vicari, Acting Deputy Secretary

 Valerie Vicari, CEO

-With a capacity of 233, the hospital provides recovery-focused inpatient services for individuals from 10 counties in Southwestern Pennsylvania (Armstrong, Indiana, Blair, Butler, Bedford, Somerset, Cambria, Fayette, Westmoreland and 6 townships in Allegheny).
-TSH also operates the Sexual Responsibility and Treatment Program (SRTP) for the entire Commonwealth.
+With a capacity of 233, the hospital provides recovery-focused inpatient services for individuals from 10 counties in southwestern Pennsylvania (Armstrong, Indiana, Blair, Butler, Bedford, Somerset, Cambria, Fayette, Westmoreland and six townships in Allegheny).
+Torrance also operates the Sexual Responsibility and Treatment Program (SRTP) for the entire commonwealth.